Veteran's pension: Calculation

 The annual pension is calculated by adding all of the person's countable income.
 Any deductions are then subtracted from that total.
 The remaining total is deducted from the maximum pension limit (taking into account the number of dependents, spouse, etc.).
 This final number is the yearly pension; dividing it by 12 results in the monthly pension.

 Tax-free benefit

-The veteran's pension is a tax-free benefit not subject to federal income tax.
-Regarding state tax, the veteran or beneficiary must check with the taxing authority in his or her state of residence to determine if the pension is subject to state income tax.
+The veteran's pension is a tax-free benefit not subject to federal or state income tax.